SimonPoparda/AWS-Sports-Analytics/README.md

-I find that AWS already provided me with a table
+I found that AWS already provided me with a table